XOP/design-system-starter/apps/docs/README.md

 ## Overview

-AWSM Docs is powered by [Astro](https://astro.build/) enhanced with [nanostores](https://github.com/nanostores/nanostores) and [store2](https://github.com/nbubna/store#readme) for extra convenience.
+DSS Docs is powered by [Astro](https://astro.build/) enhanced with [nanostores](https://github.com/nanostores/nanostores) and [store2](https://github.com/nbubna/store#readme) for extra convenience.
 Structure and design are minimalistic on purpose and provide a great start for further development.

 There are 2 kinds of documentation featured in the app: Articles and Components.